soumildatta/soumildatta/README.md

 ### Hello there 👋 I am <strong>Soumil</strong> <!--[Soumil](https://www.soumildatta.com/)-->
 I am a Masters CS student and a Research Assistant at the University of Mississippi working on designing parallel algorithms, as well as experimenting with adversarial attacks for different models.
 I received my BS in Computer Science with an emphasis on Data Science from the University of Mississippi.
-At the [HEROES Lab](https://john.cs.olemiss.edu/heroes/), I work with concurrent datastructures on GPU architectures.
+At the [HEROES Lab](https://john.cs.olemiss.edu/heroes/), I worked with concurrent datastructures on GPU architectures.
+I am currently exploring adversarial and trustworthy ML for my master's thesis.

 🌱 I’m currently exploring Adversarial ML, and Algorithm Optimizations
 🔭 Currently working on my Master's thesis on Adversarial ML and XAI